Fossil Creek Recreation Site Tour

 Hiking Trails at Fossil Creek

-Starting at the old Irving Power Plant location, the trail follows the line of the now-removed flume that carried the water from the dam to the power plants for generating electricity.
+This demanding trail starts at the old Irving Power Plant location.
+This trail follows the line of the now-removed flume that carried the water from the dam to the power plants for generating electricity.
 The trail ends at the old Fossil Creek Dam, a four and a half mile trek one way.
 The trail ascends steadily about 500 feet from an elevation of 3769 foot at the trailhead over the first mile.
 For the next three and a half miles, the trail rolls gently several times in approximately 150 foot elevation changes before arriving at the Old Fossil Creek Dam.
 The dam was decommissioned and partially removed between 2005 and 2008, allowing the creek to flow freely, earning it the designation "Wild and Scenic River."
 See Flume Trail for detailed information.

 This steep and strenuous trail descends approximately 1500' over 4 miles to the springs for which Fossil Springs Wilderness was named.
 The trail starts off wide and smooth, but becomes progressively rockier and steeper as it winds its way down into the canyon.
 At approximately 4 miles, the trail finally arrives at Fossil Creek.
 The trail reaches the Old Fossil Creek Dam at 4.75 miles, where the trail ends a the junction with the Flume Trail.
 See Bob Bear (formerly Fossil Springs) Trail for detailed informtion.